rcruces/MRI_analytic_tools/README.md

 1. [Connectome Prediction Modeling CPM](#connectome-prediction-modeling-cpm)

 # [Vector Correction for DWI data](https://github.com/rcruces/MRI_analytic_tools/tree/master/vector_corr)
-**`vector_corr`** is a handy script to undestrand the steps for correcting the diffusion vectors (bvecs) when the adquisition matrix is angled.
+**`vector_corr`** is a handy script to undestand the steps for correcting the diffusion vectors (bvecs) when the adquisition matrix is angled.
-This requires and updated version or **mrtrix**, the angled matrix from the adquisition of the DWI (omat), bvecs and bvals in column format, and the text file of corrected.eddy parameters obtained after topup/eddy from FSL.
+This requires and updated version or **[mrtrix](http://www.mrtrix.org/)**, the angled matrix from the adquisition of the DWI (omat), bvecs and bvals in column format, and the text file of corrected.eddy parameters obtained after topup/eddy from FSL.
 - Check the code in the directory [/vector_corr](https://github.com/rcruces/MRI_analytic_tools/tree/master/vector_corr)
 >*Reference:* Leemans, A., & Jones, D. K. (2009).
 The B‐matrix must be rotated when correcting for subject motion in DTI data.
 Magnetic resonance in medicine, 61(6), 1336-1349.